shivannis/xandr-docs-public/xandr-docs/articles/curate/pass-in-user-data-offline.md

 ms.date : 10/28/2023
 ---

-# Pass in user data offline
+# Microsoft Curate - Pass in user data offline

 If you have data that lives in your ad server or data warehouse today, you can make it accessible to your Xandr ad campaigns.